pierangeloc/pierangeloc.github.io.old/source/_posts/2015-07-06-ride-the-camel-1.markdown

 If you want to integrate Camel in an existing application, injecting a `CamelContext` in an existing Spring application context is pretty straightforward, see e.g. [https://github.com/pierangeloc/webshop-camel-springmvc](https://github.com/pierangeloc/webshop-camel-springmvc) for an example of how to integrate Camel within an existing web application.

 ###Simple Example
 Now that we outlined the base structure of a Camel-based application, let's try to put this at work and build a simple application.
 The purpose is just to show how we can have a working application with minimum effort.
-Let us suppose we have a small ERP application that provides us periodically an updated  stock situation, and we want to provide this information to a third application, e.g. an e-commerce or an analytics application.
+Let us suppose we have a simple ERP application that provides us periodically with an updated stock situation about our e-shop, and we want to provide this information to a third application, e.g. an analytics application.
 We want to expose a simple REST service, with one URL and supporting only POST method.
 The aim is to persist the body of our POST call in a file, in a configured location.
 A file will be created for every request.

 ####Setup Rest Endpoint
-The most convenient way to expose or consume a REST or SOAP webservice in Camel is to use the CXF component.
+The most convenient way to expose or consume a REST or SOAP webservices in Camel is to use the CXF component.
 With CXF we can use `JAX-RS` and `JAX-WS` annotations to configure the service classes.

 The first thing we must do is to setup the serving class that describes the resource we want to expose: